SourcePointUSA/android-cmp-app/README.md

 ```

-After adding the `Property Group Id` you should set the flag `useGroupPmIfAvailable`, in the `loadPrivacyManager`, to true:
+After adding the `Privacy Manager Id for the Property Group`, you should set the flag `useGroupPmIfAvailable`, in the `loadPrivacyManager`, to true:

 ```kotlin
             spConsentLib.loadPrivacyManager(